If I am going to go to the effort of making pasta then I want it to be the best that it can be and for me that means a duck egg!

 - Wrap in clingfilm and place in the fridge for an hour

 - Clamp your pasta machine to a sturdy surface, and set it to it's widest setting

-- Press the pasta into a rough rectangle shape and roll it it through the pasta machine
+- Press the pasta into a rough rectangle shape and roll it through the pasta machine.

-- Close the pasta machine to the next smallest setting and repeat process 7 & 8
+- Set the pasta machine to the next smallest setting and repeat processes 9 & 10.

-- Repeat the pattern of rolling and folding then rolling again and then closing the pasta machine to the next narrowest setting until you have pushed the pasta through the narrowest setting twice.
+- Repeat the pattern of rolling and folding and passing through the machine on the next smallest setting until your pasta reaches your desired thickness.

 Nutrition Information:Yield: 4 Serving Size: 1

 Amount Per Serving: Calories: 467 Total Fat: 11g Saturated Fat: 3g Trans Fat: 0g Unsaturated Fat: 6g Cholesterol: 557mg Sodium: 114mg Carbohydrates: 69g Fiber: 3g Sugar: 1g Protein: 20g